Sexual Frustration in a Relationship: How to End the Problem

 If you're not experiencing happiness, desire and satisfaction when thinking about sex, chances are you are sexually frustrated or causing sexual frustration in your partner.
 This could be from your own sexual dysfunction issue or that of a partner, a partner's unsatisfactory technique, being in a generally unhappy relationship or your partner not being available to engage with you sexually.

-Discussing your sexual wants and needs in your relationship is a priority.
+Discussing your sexual wants and needs in your relationship is a priority to stop feeling sexually frustrated.
 This is as much your responsibility as it is your partner’s and requires clear and honest communication.
-If either of you have a sexual function issue, discuss the importance of working together to get it resolved and seek help if needed to end the problem.
+If either of you have a sexual function issue, I'm happy to help you end the problem.

-Meet Jacqui Olliver, founder of the Psychosexual Alignment method and published author, who has helped thousands of men, women and couples restore emotional and sexual satisfaction.
-Get your ultimate sex education with Jacqui's Sex Mastery programs for men and women and elevate your sex life to a whole new level of connection.
+As the founder of the Psychosexual Alignment methodology and published author, Jacqui has helped thousands of men and women easily resolve sex problems and restore emotional connection.
+Get your ultimate sex education and elevate intimacy to an exciting new level of engagement with Jacqui's Sex Mastery Program for men and women.